|

 New Vision:

-way of looking at social issues which impact the
+Represents a new way of looking at social issues which impact the

 behavior and/or consciousness of a viewer.